indigorose8/PyPong/index.md

 ##Task 4 - What else do the balls and paddle need to do?

-*move the paddle up & down
+* move the paddle up & down
-*bounce the ball of the paddle
+* bounce the ball of the paddle
-*make a goal
+* make a goal & score card
+* change the colours

 ***